Joseph Esherick (architect): Architectural career

-In 1938, Esherick married Rebecca Wood whom he knew from Penn.
+In 1938, Esherick married architect Rebecca Wood, whom he knew from Pennsylvania.
 About ten years later Rebecca designed their own home in Kent Woodlands with Joe consulting.
 The style of the house with a huge gabled roof and large glass walls is stunningly modern.
 In 1946, Rebecca earned her architectural license and worked for her husband on a variety of projects while raising their three children.
+By 1951, the couple divorced.

 In 1959, Esherick was the co-founder, along with William Wurster and Vernon DeMars, of Berkeley's influential College of Environmental Design (CED).
 The CED encompassed disciplines of architecture, landscape architecture, environmental planning and city planning, and served as a nexus for figures like Christopher Alexander, Catherine Bauer, Galen Cranz, Donlyn Lyndon, Roger Montgomery, Charles Moore, and William Wilson Wurster.

 In 1972, Esherick reorganized his office, turning away from houses to more commercial and academic work, with three longtime associates George Homsey, Peter Dodge and Chuck Davis to form Esherick Homsey Dodge & Davis, the winner of the 1986 Architecture Firm Award.
 The firm continues today as EHDD Architecture.
 In 1976, Esherick was elected into the National Academy of Design as an Associate member, and became a full Academician in 1990.

 Esherick was the nephew of American sculptor Wharton Esherick.